fsmMLK/inkscapeCreateMarkers/README.md

   - You can select **none** to set no color (transparent)

-  - You can select **use color picker** to choose the color from the color picker widget just below the `Color` drop down menu. **Attention:** the color selected in the color picker widget will be considered **ONLY** if you select **use color picker** in the drop down menu.
+  - You can select **use color picker** to choose the color from the color picker widget just to the right of the drop down menu. **Attention:** the color selected in the color picker widget will be considered **ONLY** if you select **use color picker** in the drop down menu.

 <img src="docs/images/Default_colors.png" width="300px"/>

+#### Custom type

+On the third section you can define your own custom markers.
+The custom marker will be created **ONLY IF** you select *Custom* on the first section,  **Marker type**

+**Path definition:** You must provide a valid SVG path's `d` attribute.
+Please check any SVG reference on syntax, e.g., [here](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths). **Attention:** This extension **will not check the syntax of your definition**.
+Luckily, providing an invalid attribute does not cause serious crashes, therefore you can activate the 'Live preview' checkbox to help you while creating your marker.

+**Marker stroke line width:** Adjust the line width of the path that form the marker.
+This has no relation with the line width of the path that will contain the marker.

 ### Observations

-1- If you create more than one marker at once, then they will all share the same filling and stroke colors and also the same General configurations from the **Config** tab.

-2- One small line segment with these markers at its ends is created in the center of your screen so that you can quickly visualize the marker.
-This is specially useful when you check the 'Live preview' box while adjust your marker.
+1. One small line segment with these markers at its ends is created in the center of your screen so that you can quickly visualize the marker.
+This is specially useful when you check the 'Live preview' box to adjust your marker.

-3- The system of coordinates of the marker depends on the node under consideration (start, mid or end).
-The following figure presents the coordinate system considered for each case. **Remember that +y points down in Inkscape!**
+1. The system of coordinates of the marker depends on the node under consideration (start, mid or end).
+The following figure presents the coordinate system of each case. **Remember that +y points down in Inkscape!**

 <img src="docs/images/marker_Orientation.png" width="900px"/>

-# Behind the scene

-Behind the scenes, this extension is employing inkscapeMadeEasy extension <https://github.com/fsmMLK/inkscapeMadeEasy>.
-It uses mainly two classes defined in inkscapeMadeEasy_Draw.py to manage colors and create markers.

 # Examples